ceceukoha/quote_generator_app/README.md

-An app that randomly generates mptivational quotes!
+An app that randomly generates motivational quotes!